infinity-a11y/PhyloTrace/README.md

 && cd ~
 ```

->*If the last two steps don't work, use the alternative way of starting PhyloTrace as described in # 2 Running PhyloTrace*
+>*If the last two steps don't work, use the alternative way of starting PhyloTrace as described in # 2 Running PhyloTrace.*

 # 2 Running PhyloTrace